Affordable Health Insurance

 Short-term "gap" coverage can provide some health coverage for you when you donít otherwise have an opportunity to enroll in a more complete health plan -- for example, if you missed the Open Enrollment period.
 Click here for more information about gap coverage.

-How has Obamacare changed health insurance and costs?
+How has the Affordable Care Act changed health insurance and costs?

 The new rules affect everyone - insurance companies, medical providers, and individual consumers like you.